 Every household is different.
 You’ve probably found at least one thing on the list of wants that you see as a need.
 For example, you may believe that you need a cell phone.
 However, if you’re dealing with a lot of debt, an important question to ask yourself is, how much do I really need to spend on a phone?
 Will simple call and text capabilities be good enough or do you need a high-end camera or email for work?

 There can be a thin line between a need and want.
 If something brings you true joy and adds to your general wellbeing it may be a temporary need.
 An occasional “splurge” will not break the bank just don’t make too many excuses to break a good spending habit.
-While some of us can manage a balanced approach of getting out of debt, I find it’s most useful when you focus all of your energy on paying off our debts.
+While some of us can manage a balanced approach to getting out of debt, I find it’s most useful when you focus all of your energy on paying off our debts.
 When we do that, we can reach our goal of debt freedom even sooner.
 It all comes down to making tough decisions.

-Every want that you move to a need is a step backward in your goal of paying off your debts.
+Every want that you turn to a need is a step backward in your goal of paying off your debts.
 Every need that you move to want is a step forward.
 Keep that in mind in your journey to debt freedom.
 When you do this, you’ll gain better control over your finances, and you’ll be more likely to see real progress in your journey towards debt freedom.